-Major league baseball has come to the doesn't win ball games, as Denny Le-South -- eighth - place major league master (5-4, with a 4.08 earned run average), Tony Cloninger (7-7, 4.25), Wade Blasingame (3-7, 5,54), and Ted Abernathy (2-5, 5,63) have learned.
+Wade Blasingame (3-7, 5.54), and Ted Abernathy (2-5, 5.63) have learned.
 The surprise of the National League this year has been the Houston Astros.
-They started off at the top of the standings, and all the experts said, "Hah!
-Wait till the pitchers start throwing curves."
-Well, the pitchers are throwing curves now, and the Astros are still in fourth place. have depended on pitching to stay on top.
+They started off at the top of the standings, and all the experts said, "Hahl Wait till the pitchers start throwing curves."
+Well, the pitchers are throwing curves now, and the Astros are still in fourth place.
+Two of the league's top three teams have depended on pitching to stay on top.
 The league-leading San Francisco Giants can't seem to lose when Juan Marichal (13-2) and Gaylord Perry (9-1) are on the mound.
-(Willie Mays of the Giants hit the 522nd home run of his career early this the all-time list of home run hitters.
+(Willie Mays of the Giants hit the 522nd home run of his career early this week, putting himself in third place on average of one strike-out every inning. the all-time list of home run hitters.
 But Mays isn't really having such a good year--he's only batting.283.)
-Sandy Koufax has almost single- The number-two team, the Pittsburgh handedly kept the Los Angeles Dodgers
+Sandy Koufax has almost singlehandedly kept the Los Angeles Dodgers cafeteria and to reassign lockers on the basis of seniority rather than race.